marshaniswah/TubesAI_Klmpk2/README.md

-# Bitcoin USD Prediction using Time Series Forecasting with LSTM
+# Bitcoin USD Prediction with Time Series Forecasting using LSTM vs GRU
 This repository contains the materials, dataset, and code for predicting BTC-USD using Long Short-Term Memory (LSTM) neural networks.

 **Authors**<br>